-This white paper assesses the impact of both tax proposals on the economy and the federal government's fiscal situation over the next decade.
-If either plan became law as proposed, neither would materially increase long-run economic growth, but each would add significantly to the government's deficits and debt load.
+Economic and Fiscal Impact of House and Senate Tax Legislation fforts to cut taxes and reform the tax code are in full swing.
+Both the House and Senate have passed their versions of tax legislation and have begun work to resolve the differences between them.
+This testimony assesses the impact of both tax proposals on the economy and the federal government's fiscal situation over the next decade.
+If either plan were to become law as proposed, neither would materially increase long-run economic growth, but both would add significantly to the government's deficits and debt load.